2024 United States Senate elections: New York

 Two-term Democrat Kirsten Gillibrand was reelected in 2018 with 67.0% of the vote.
 She was re-elected for a third full term.
 Former New York City Police detective Mike Sapraicone declared his candidacy as a Republican.
+Both Gillibrand and Sapraicone won their respective primaries unopposed.

+Gillibrand's victory of 18 points was significantly closer than her previous two, and followed Chuck Schumer's narrower victory in 2022.
+This was the state's second consecutive Senate election in which the Republican garnered over 40% of the vote.